 From the start, ECMWF has been strongly involved in the development of Copernicus information services.
-It coordinated the pilot atmosphere service (MACC-II) and a precursor of the climate change service (ERA-CLIM2).
-ECMWF is also involved in the marine and emergency services, by running in particular the computational centre and hosting the information system platform of the European Flood Awareness System (EFAS) and the computational centre for Copernicus Emergency Management Service – Fire.
+It coordinated the pilot atmosphere monitoring service (MACC-II) and a precursor of the climate change service (ERA-CLIM2).
+It was awarded the implementation of C3S and CAMS by the European Commission in November 2014 because of its infrastructure, operational know-how, scientific expertise and international scientific network.

-These services are developed and operated in a way that complements the established range of meteorological and environmental services that are operated nationally.
-The strong involvement of current service providers and key representatives from the relevant academic communities ensures the Copernicus services can benefit most fully from existing infrastructure and knowledge.
+CAMS, C3S and CEMS are developed and operated in a way that complements the established range of national meteorological and environmental services.
+The strong involvement of current service providers and key representatives from relevant academic communities ensures the Copernicus services can benefit most fully from existing infrastructure and knowledge.
 It also ensures that the services are implemented in a manner consistent with the EU principles of complementarity and subsidiarity.

 What is the added-value of the Copernicus services?